Less of a list of things to buy and more of a list of things to try...

 A game changer for sure.

-Using art as a form of active meditation has really helped me to understand myself.
+Using art as a form of meditation has really helped me to understand myself and to create a place of calm and serenity in my body.
 The images that arise through connecting with my subconscious, tell me things about my current mental state that aren't on the surface.
+Connecting to my body has helped me feel safe within it.

 It doesn't have to be a masterpiece, the simple act of connecting mind to body can help us feel more present.
 For me this really helped me accept my current state of reality and whilst going through cancer treatments.